Bachelor of Science in Nursing Programs (BSN)

 BSN curriculum at the best undergraduate nursing schools typically includes:

 - Nursing Theory and Theorists

 - Clinical Nursing Concepts I-IV

-- Nursing Research and Evidence Based Practice
+- Nursing Research and Evidence-Based Practice

-- Ethical & Legal Issues in Nursing
+- Ethical and Legal Issues in Nursing

 - Community/Population Based Health Concepts

 Although many BSN nursing programs focus on the general practice of nursing, which will prepare you to work in a wide variety of different environments and with a broad scope of patient demographics, some programs focus on a particular specialization.
 Thus, if you know what area you want to go into, you should look for this type of program.